 Lack of Flexibility

 I love being a freelance writer because I work when I want to.
-Full-time employees don’t have this luxury.
-They generally work 9-5, and report to their boss when their boss demands it.
+Full-time employees don't have this luxury.
+Employees typically work 9-5 and report to their boss when their boss demands it.
 This lack of flexibility can add to the stresses of life in the office.

 Workplace culture varies from company to company, but one thing that is always present—even if it's only to a small extent—is office politics.
 Navigating how to act around certain people, building the right relationships to get that promotion, and other elements of workplace culture can be exhausting and typically don't feel rewarding.
 Part-time employees, full-time employees, and even independent contractors navigate these waters when being part of a company.